josephk-O/Bug-reports-triage-research/README.md

 # Bug-reports-triage-research

-A research on using BERTopic topic modelling to extract features on predicting severity level of bug reports.
+A research on using BERTopic, A topic modelling approach to extract features on predicting severity level of bug reports.